 The next layer is the chromosphere.
 The chromosphere emits a reddish glow as super-heated hydrogen burns off.
 But the red rim can only be seen during a total solar eclipse.
 At other times, light from the chromosphere is usually too weak to be seen against the brighter photosphere.

 The third layer of the sun's atmosphere is the corona.
 It can only be seen during a total solar eclipse as well.
 It appears as white streamers or plumes of ionized gas that flow outward into space.
-Temperatures in the sun's corona can get as high as 3.5 million degrees F (2 million degrees C).
+Temperatures in the sun's corona can get as high as 3.5 million degrees Fahrenheit (2 million degrees Celsius).
 As the gases cool, they become the solar wind.

 Why the corona is up to 300 times hotter than the photosphere, despite being farther from the solar core, has remained a long-term mystery.

 "That's a bit of a puzzle," Jeff Brosius, a space scientist at Catholic University in Washington, D.C., and NASA's Goddard Space Flight Center in Greenbelt, Maryland, said in a statement.
 "Things usually get cooler farther away from a hot source.
 When you're roasting a marshmallow you move it closer to the fire to cook it, not farther away."

 Recent research suggests that tiny explosions known as nanoflares may help push the temperature up by providing sporadic bursts reaching up to 18 million F (10 million C).